 The State of Texas provides and encourages all students the opportunity to be prepared for and take advanced mathematics coursework in middle school.
 Texas focuses its elementary and middle school curriculum on Algebra I-ready skills to prepare all students for success in Algebra I and to continue in higher-level mathematics courses throughout their school career.
 We created a Texas Algebra Ready website and curriculum focal points for mathematics in kindergarten through grade 8.
 We also have Texas Regional Collaboratives that support science and mathematics teaching strategies and instruction.
 In addition, Texas Administrative Code (TAC) §74.26(b) provides that “districts may offer courses designated for Grades 9-12 (refer to §74.11 of this title [relating to High School Graduation Requirements]) in earlier grade levels.”
 TAC §111.39 related to the Algebra I curriculum states that “this course is recommended for students in Grade 8 or 9.”

 The State requires students who take the Algebra I end-of-course assessment in middle school to take the SAT or ACT at least once in grades 9–12.
-The results of these assessments will be included in the accountability calculations for the corresponding high school beginning with August 2021 accountability ratings.
+The results of these assessments will be included in the accountability calculations for the corresponding high school beginning with August 2021.
 Prior to inclusion, performance levels that equate to the STAAR Approaches Grade Level, Meets Grade Level, and Masters Grade Level standards will be set in order to appropriately include the SAT and ACT results for accelerated testers.
 These assessment results will also be included in participation calculations.

 Native Language Assessments (ESEA section 1111(b)(2)(F) and 34 CFR § 200.6(f)(2)(ii) ) and (f)(4):